Pine State's guide to tick treatments in Maine

-We consider this last application one of the most important ones because each tick we kill effectively reduces the potential of up to 3,000 new ticks hatching on your property once spring arrives.
+Our third tick application (usually performed in September or October) is what we consider one of the most important ones because each tick we kill effectively reduces the potential of up to 3,000 new ticks hatching on your property once spring arrives.

 Where we treat for ticks in the fall